top of page

 About James Ron

-This website, jamesron.net, is home to a blog focused on personal themes, including reviews of books, contemporary events, and personal observations.
+This website, jamesron.net, is home to a blog focused on personal themes, including book reviews, contemporary events, and personal observations.

 Academic Positions

-James Ron holds a PhD in sociology from the University of California at Berkeley, and a BA in political science from Stanford University.
-He taught for 21 years in research-intensive universities in the US, Canada, and Mexico.
+James Ron holds a PhD in sociology from the University of California at Berkeley and a BA in political science from Stanford University.
+He taught for over two decades in research-intensive universities in the US, Canada, and Mexico.
+Today, James is no longer affiliated with academic institutions.

 In Canada, James held tenured positions in sociology at McGill University, located in Montreal, and in international public service at the Norman Paterson School of International Affairs, a noted graduate training program housed in Ottawa’s Carleton University.